 FCC to a UHF station at channel 25 and allowed for the building to

-With the granting for channel 25, the
+With the granting for

 FCC also expected there would be appeals and the probability of court